TACC-Cloud/agave-docs/docs/agave/guides/files/files-permissions.rst

      }
    }

-Checking permissions for a single user is done using agave URL query search syntax.
+Checking permissions for a single user is done using Tapis (Agave) URL query search syntax.

 Grant permissions
 -----------------